ArturDuziak/playwright-demo/README.md

 [Visibility](./playwright/tests/ui-automation-playground/visibility.spec.ts) | Basic explanation of what is considered invisible for Playwright toBeVisible assertion
 [Checking response status](./playwright/tests/ui-automation-playground/statusCodes.spec.ts) | How to intercept an API call and check its status
-[Accessing environment variables](./playwright/tests/environment.spec.ts) | How to access environment variables [Accessing clipboard](./playwright/tests/clipboard.spec.ts) | How to access clipboard using external libraries
+[Accessing environment variables](./playwright/tests/environment.spec.ts) | How to access environment variables [Modifying styles](./playwright/tests/the-internet-website/modifyStyles.spec.ts) | How to modify CSS of an element [Accessing clipboard](./playwright/tests/clipboard.spec.ts) | How to access clipboard using external libraries